Curmsun Disc: Translation

 The same phenomenon could be seen in some coins from York in the tenth century where king (Old Norse konungr) is transliterated as CVNVNC.
 Old Norse in coin inscriptions ended after the tenth century.

 A full translation of the inscription reads: "Harald Gormson king of Danes, Scania, Jomsborg, town (or bishopric) Aldinburg (Oldenburg in Holstein)".

 On the reverse there is an octagonal ridge, which runs around the edge of the object.
 In the centre of the octagonal ridge there is a Latin cross.
 There are four dots around the Latin cross.
 Similar dot markings are common on coins, even on coins from the late 900s.
-The four dots could possibly symbolize the four evangelists, whose symbols in the Middle Ages had strong associations with the Christ symbolism of the cross.
+The four dots could possibly symbolize the Four Evangelists, whose symbols in the Middle Ages had strong associations with the Christ symbolism of the cross.

 Analysis

 Around 960s - Harald Bluetooth's second marriage

-Danish anthropologist Karen Schousboe conjectured in 2014 that the Curmsun Disc could be a talisman or medallion, likely created after 963, although at time of her publication it was unclear if the disc was authentic or a fake.
-In 2021, Schousboe stated that the disc was authentic, based on Sven Rosborn's research.
+In 2014, Danish anthropologist Karen Schousboe suggested that, if authentic, the disc might date to between 963 and 975, or possibly after 986.
+She described the historical reconstruction as highly speculative.
+In a 2021 review of Sven Rosborn's book, Schousboe gave a favourable assessment of his interpretation of the disc and the associated discoveries.